jeremenichelli/jeremenichelli.github.io/_posts/2015-05-12-small-improvements-in-gulp-files.md

 ### Organizing and naming tasks

-As I explained in ---- my previous post ----, Gulp has a great and simple way to tell a task that some other ones need to finish before it starts.
+As I explained in <a href="/2015/05/using-gulp/">my previous post</a>, Gulp has a great and simple way to tell a task that some other ones need to finish before it starts.

 ```js
 gulp.task('karma', [ 'lint' ], function() {